Audiveris/audiveris/docs/_pages/main/display_modes.md

 * ![](../assets/images/ModeLogical.png) The _logical_ mode displays only the logical score entities (inters).
   It represents the whole transcription of the original image.

-Using the menu `Views | Switch layers` or the **F12** function key or the dedicated toolbar icon, you can circle through these 3 different modes: Physical / Combined / Logical.
+Using menu `Views | Switch layers` or **F12** function key or the dedicated toolbar icon, you can cycle through these 3 different modes: Physical / Combined / Logical.